Matt-17/Jack-The-Adventureman/README.md

 It's developed in Turbo Pascal and runs in DOSBox (with increased cycles though).

 Do whatever you want with this :)

+If you want an overview and some real screenshots, please read Einleitung.pdf.